 - The data subject has given explicit consent;

-- Processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the fields of employment and social security and social protection law;
+- Processing is necessary for carrying out the obligations and exercising specific rights of the controller or the data subject in the fields of employment and social security and social protection law;

 - Processing is necessary to protect the vital interests of the data subject;